Phydon/sf/README.md

 sf [OPTIONS] [PATTERN] [PATH] [COMMAND]

 Commands:
-  exclude, -E, --exclude  Exclude patterns from the search log, -L, --log          Show content of the log file help                    Print this message or the help of the given subcommand(s)
+  log, -L, --log  Show content of the log file help            Print this message or the help of the given subcommand(s)

 Arguments:
-  [PATTERN] [PATH]  add a search pattern and a path
+  [PATTERN] [PATH]  Add a search pattern and a path

 Options:
   -d, --dir                        Search only in directory names for the pattern -e, --extension <EXTENSIONS>...
-Only search in files with the given extensions -f, --file                       Search only in file names for the pattern -p, --performance                Disable everything that slows down the search -s, --stats                      Show the number of search results at the end
+Only search in files with the given extensions -E, --exclude <PATTERNS>...
+Enter patterns to exclude from the search -f, --file                       Search only in file names for the pattern -p, --performance                Disable everything that slows down the search -s, --stats                      Show the number of search results at the end